 Tours to the Judaean Desert start from Jerusalem and Tel Aviv.
 The three main sites there are the Dead Sea, Masada and Ein Gedi.
 Another two sites that are sometimes included are Qumran, where the Dead sea scrolls were found, and Qaser El Yahud, where the baptism of Jesus is commemorated.

 I always recommend sleeping in the Judaean Desert as I love the scenery.
 But if you’re short on time or you don’t like the hot desert sun, you can do it as a day tour from Jerusalem or Tel Aviv.

 I like to recommend the Abraham day tour to the Dead Sea and Masada

 If you purchase my tours you will receive a 10% discount code for these tours.

 You can also rent a car from Jerusalem and do the tour by yourself: if you’re in a group of three or more, it would be a more affordable option.
 Once you leave Jerusalem the roads are very easy to follow.

 I don’t really recommend taking this tour from Tel Aviv because you have to spend so many hours on the road.
 If you’re staying in Tel Aviv and want to take a tour to Masada, than take the Sunrise Tour.

-The Sunrise Tour is a tour that starts very early in the morning, at around 3-4am, and you climb the Snake Path to see the sun rise from the top of Masada.
+The Sunrise Tour is a tour that starts very early in the morning, at around 3 or 4am, and you climb the snake path to see the sun rise from the top of Masada.